Edward-Regalado/reading-notes/401/Java/Java401class13.md

 ### Enable Test with JUnit5

-- JUnit 5 define an extension interface through which classes can intergreate with the JUnit test
+- JUnit 5 define an extension interface through which classes can integrate with the JUnit test
-- enable this extension by adding the @ExtendWith annotation to our test classes and specifying the extenion clas to load.
+- enable this extension by adding the @ExtendWith annotation to our test classes and specifying the extenion class to load.
 - To run the Spring test, we use `SpringExtension.class`

 ```